Why choose the SAOA Medical Malpractice Scheme Policy?

 - Supply products to your patients and are exposed to products’ liability claims.

-Each of you needs to make your own decision with regard to what limit of cover meets your requirements, weighing up many factors, including the cost of your cover If your only consideration when determining what an adequate limit of cover would be for you, is that you could cause your patient to suffer permanent disability, then our advice is buy the highest limit of cover that you can afford, with the highest excess (self-payment amount) that you can carry.
+If your only consideration when determining what an adequate limit of cover would be for you, is that you could cause your patient to suffer permanent disability, then our advice is buy the highest limit of cover that you can afford.

-The short answer is that you must maintain your membership with your Association/Society and your CFP Brokers medical malpractice cover until 31 December in the year that you stopped practicing but there is a lot more that you need to know.
+You must maintain your medical malpractice until the end of the policy period in the year that you cease practice.
 If you work just one day in a year, you will need to keep the cover until 31 December of that same year.

 - Failure by the Insured to timeously report incidents which could lead to possible claims or complaints that they were aware of or ought reasonably to have been aware of.